top of page

 3. Build Better Balance to Stay Injury-Free

-Falls are one of the biggest risks as we age — and they’re completely preventable with training.
+Falls are one of the biggest risks as we age, but they’re completely preventable with training.
+Incorporate balance drills such as:

 • Single-leg stance